Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls

 - Broken bones, like hip fractures and femur fractures

-- Wrongful death (fall or accident listed on the death certificate)
+- Wrongful death (fall, blunt force trauma, or accident listed on the death certificate)

-This is entirely different for each case.
-Our nursing home abuse law firm has handled patient fall cases that settle for $50,000, while other patient fall cases are worth in excess of $1,000,000.
-It all comes down to the facility’s liability for allowing the fall(s) to occur, and the damages sustained as a result of the fall.
-Obviously, a brain bleed from a fall is going to be valued higher than a broken ankle.
+However, case value is entirely different for each case.
+Our nursing home abuse law firm has handled patient fall cases that settle for $25,000, while other patient fall cases are worth in excess of $1,000,000.
+It all comes down to the facility’s liability for allowing the fall(s) to occur and the damages sustained as a result of the fall.
+As you may suspect, a brain bleed from a fall is going to be valued higher than a broken ankle.

 Yes.
 A wrongful death patient fall lawsuit can be brought by the estate of the deceased person, and the statutory survivors can claim wrongful death damages.
 This allows the victim’s survivors to seek pain and suffering damages associated with losing their mom, wife, daughter, etc.